The best small business apps make it simple and easy to manage your business working from home, the office, or on the go.

 Additionally, your time will be at a premium, so you'll need a good range of apps to cover the most important eventualities.
 It doesn't matter if we're talking about calendar apps to networking apps, and a whole host of free cloud apps.

 In this guide, we've focused on the most useful applications for small to medium businesses.
-All of these either offer a free tier or represent excellent value for money.
-Further premium features are often available as your business grows.
+All of these offer important functionality while also delivering on value for money.

 There are many different office software platforms, but despite fierce competition on price and features, Microsoft's Office 365, recently re-branded as Microsoft 365, remains the leading suite and must-buy for small business, and ranks as our best small business software.